 Traffic

 Traffic volume did not affect bat density or position in the zone at risk for most species, contrary to our expectations.
-Nonetheless, P. kuhlii/nathusii avoided the zone at collision risk more when traffic increased, possibly because they recognise the danger associated with vehicles, although a specific data set would be required to test this hypothesis.
+Nonetheless, P. kuhlii/nathusii flew less in the zone at collision risk when traffic increased, possibly because they recognise the danger associated with vehicles, although a specific data set would be required to test this hypothesis.
 Moreover, P. pipistrellus flew parallel and over the external sides of the road more often with increasing traffic.
-These results show that bats spatially avoid the vicinity of vehicles, completing the observations of Zurcher et al. (2010).
-The latter did not distinguish between species, but found that 60% of approaching individuals reversed their course in the presence of a vehicle.
+These results complete the observations of Zurcher et al. (2010), who did not distinguish between species, but found that 60% of approaching individuals reversed their course in the presence of a vehicle.

 Our results trivially showed that the higher the traffic volume, the higher the temporal bat-vehicle co-occurrence, probably because bats have no choice but to cross the road closely in time with vehicle passes when traffic is high.
 In addition, our study showed that SRE are less likely to fly in the zone at collision risk when a vehicle is present compared to MRE.
-It could be that because SRE fly lower and are more at risk when crossing (Roemer et al., 2017), they are more reluctant to approach vehicles.
-In addition, since the foraging abilities of SRE seem to be more impaired by light and noise than MRE (Azam et al., 2018; Siemers and Schaub, 2011; Stone et al., 2015), MRE might use roads as foraging grounds and take more risks than SRE.
-Therefore, even if SRE are known to fly lower than MRE and thus at heights more similar to those of vehicles (Berthinussen and Altringham, 2012; Roemer et al., 2019), their vehicle avoidance behaviour should partially mitigate their susceptibility to collisions.
+Since the foraging abilities of SRE seem to be more impaired by light and noise than MRE (Azam et al., 2018; Siemers and Schaub, 2011; Stone et al., 2015), MRE might use roads as foraging grounds and take more risks than SRE.
+Therefore, even if SRE are known to fly lower than MRE and thus at heights more similar to those of vehicles (Berthinussen and Altringham, 2012; Roemer et al., 2019), their lower bat-vehicle co-occurrence should partially mitigate their susceptibility to collisions.
 This result emphasises the importance of accounting for the different aspects of species behaviour when evaluating their susceptibility to collisions (Chamberlain et al., 2006).

 Time of year

-Our results show typical activity patterns throughout the year with peak density in summer or autumn, but it is the first time to our knowledge that it is demonstrated that flight proportion in the zone at risk at roads increases in autumn (for most species and all guilds).
-An increased flight proportion in the zone at risk in autumn could partly be attributed to the naïve behaviour of juveniles, not aware of the danger of road vehicles(Dietz et al., 2009).
+Our results show typical activity patterns throughout the year with peak density in summer or autumn, that seemingly drive the number of bat passes at collision risk per night (the product of quantitative models), that also shows a peak in summer or autumn.
+However, it is the first time to our knowledge that it is demonstrated that flight proportion in the zone at risk at roads increases in autumn (for several species and guilds).
+An increased flight proportion in the zone at risk in autumn could partly be attributed to the naïve behaviour of juveniles, which after birth and emancipation suddenly increase population sizes at the end of the summer (Dietz et al., 2009), and that are necessarily present in our dataset even if we cannot assess their proportion.
 Juveniles are indeed more vulnerable to road collisions than adults (Fensome and Mathews, 2016).
-This result could also be explained by increasing foraging opportunities on roads during colder times, as was observed in swallows (Evans et al., 2003).
-Bats may also be less cautious at this time of year where they are sexually active (i.e. increases in sexual hormones may decrease awareness of potential danger (Alcock, 2009)), and where they need to fatten before hibernation.
+This result could also be explained by increasing foraging opportunities on roads during colder times, as was observed in swallows (Evans et al., 2003), and increased energetic demands before hibernation (Dietz et al., 2009).

 Species differences